DexterHuang/Arclight-City/update-log.md

     - buffed equipment items rarity on daily reward
 -   Added feedback button in main menu
 -   Fixes issue with depositing funds to gang sometimes does not trigger UI update (the funds is still deposited correctly, just not showing correctly)
+-   Added more tips to item source hint
+-   Fixed issue with able to place locked item on market
+-   Locked item will now display with a padlock icon on item selection modal

 ### 0.0.6